Some Key Points on Sleep Health

 Introduction – why do we need sleep?

-Known to all, sleep is an essential, indispensable part of daily living.
+Known to all, sleep is an essential, indispensable part of daily healthy living.
+Learning some key points on sleep health will contribute to how to fulfill a healthy, long, and happy life.

 If we do not have a good sleep, we may feel mentally foggy and less able to concentrate on what we do.
 In other words, without an adequate sleep, our ability to connect what we see, hear, touch, or think becomes less sensitive and less specific.
 As a result, the outcome what we do and take on will naturally become less adequate, productive, and independent, and yet more burdensome to others.
 Do we like this situation happening to us?